junobuild/docs/docs/pricing.md

 :::note

-Pricing information was last reviewed on Sept.
-26, 2025.
+Pricing information was last reviewed on Jan.
+7, 2026.

 Figures are estimates and may change as the Internet Computer evolves.